SuperZombi/Picture-in-Picture-for-Youtube/README.md

 * Preview animations in Settings.

 #### 1.4.1:
-* Stop animation if "Change Pip Icon" is disabled in Settings.
+* Added stopping animation of "Change Pip Icon" is disabled in Settings.

 <details>
   <summary>Other</summary>